CEOofMicrosoft/EPA141A_Group12/README.md

 - [Analysis_Step4_Robustness.ipynb](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/Analysis_Step4_Robustness.ipynb): Jupyter Notebook file containing the robustness analysis
 - [run_MORDM_script.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/run_MORDM_script.py): Python script for running the optimization and saving the results to an external file
 ## EMA Workbench Modification
+One file of the EMA Workbench Python package had to be modified for the analysis to work.
 - [optimization_fixed.py](https://github.com/CEOofMicrosoft/EPA141A_Group12/blob/main/optimization_fixed.py): this file should replace optimization.py in EMA Workbench for our code to run well, as it includes changes to how archives are read and processed.
-With the original version, the archives wouldn't be read in the right way.
+With the original version, the archives wouldn't be read in the right way